grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.aws_firehose.md

 ## Exported fields

-`otelcol.receiver.awsfirehose` does not export any fields.
+`otelcol.receiver.aws_firehose` does not export any fields.

 ## Component health

-`otelcol.receiver.awsfirehose` is only reported as unhealthy if given an invalid configuration.
+`otelcol.receiver.aws_firehose` is only reported as unhealthy if given an invalid configuration.

 ## Debug information

-`otelcol.receiver.awsfirehose` does not expose any component-specific debug information.
+`otelcol.receiver.aws_firehose` does not expose any component-specific debug information.

 ## Example